Aurelio logo

 Orchestrator-Subagent

-We will build a multi-agent system structured with an orchestrator-subagent pattern.
-In such a system, the orchestrator agent controls which subagents are executed and in which order.
-This orchestrator also handles all in / out communication with the system's users.
-The subagent is an agent built to handle a particular scenario or task.
-The orchestrator triggers the subagent and responds to the user when the orchestrator deems it has the necessary information to respond.
+We will build a multi-agent system structured with a orchestrator-subagent pattern.
+The orchestrator in such a system refers to an agent that controls which subagents are used and in which order, this orchestrator also handles all in / out communication with the users of a the system.
+The subagent is an agent that is built to handle a particular scenario or task.
+The subagent is triggered by the orchestrator and responds to the orchestrator when it is finished.

 Orchestrator-subagent pattern